Stay informed and empowered on your arthritis journey.

 Inform your doctor if symptoms return, such as headaches or changes in your vision.

-Page reviewed and updated August 2024Arthritis Australia funds research and advocates to improve care, management, support and quality-of-life for people with arthritis.
+Page reviewed and updated August 2024Arthritis Australia advocates to government, business, industry and community leaders to improve care, management, support and quality of life for people with arthritis..

 Find out about what accessible design is and about the Accessible Design Division.